gadirajus13/Aerial-Semantic-Segmentation/README.md

 ## Model Architecture
-YOLOv5 Encoder:
+### YOLOv5 Encoder:
--Utilizes the YOLOv5 model as a feature extractor -Extracts multi-scale features from the input images -Provides rich semantic information due to its pretraining on object detection tasks
+- Utilizes the YOLOv5 model as a feature extractor
+- Extracts multi-scale features from the input images
+- Provides rich semantic information due to its pretraining on object detection tasks

-Custom U-Net Decoder:
+### Custom U-Net Decoder:
 - Consists of a series of upsampling blocks (Up modules)
 - Each Up module includes:
     - Bilinear upsampling